 Award winning Auswalk with its decades of expertise is an excellent way to explore the Tasmanian wilderness.
-Having two knowledgeable guides means we can offer you a choice of easier and harder pack free walk options each day.
-At the end of each day you’ll enjoy a hot shower, good food and wine in the company of like minded friends in one of our hand picked comfortable accommodations.
+Having two knowledgeable guides means they can offer you a choice of easier and harder pack free walk options each day.
+At the end of each day you’ll enjoy a hot shower, good food and wine in the company of like minded friends in one of their hand picked comfortable accommodations.

 If your passion is about authentic exploration, about unplugging and re-connection, to have a deeper experience of a destination, so that in the end you perhaps triumphed, had some fun and ultimately the experience has left you feeling better than you did before you started; then you have come to the right place.

 From $2895 to $3050

 This tour focuses on the sunny East Coast.

 The Bay of Fires, which, like so much of the East Coast, is dominated by pink granite with a very high quartz content that breaks down into pure white sand.

 Next is a jewel amongst Tasmania’s National Parks – Freycinet Peninsula.
 Our hike includes beautiful Wineglass Bay and Hazards Beach.